Dylan Byers: Controversy

 In 2012, Byers drew scrutiny when he reported in Politico that US President Barack Obama's girlfriend in Dreams from My Father was a composite character, which was already acknowledged by Obama in the book.
 Politico issued an extensive correction at the top of the original article.

+In the aftermath of the 2013 Boston Marathon Bombing, Byers amplified, via a tweet, a false conspiracy made by Redditors claiming that the second suspect was Sunil Tripathi, who in fact had died by suicide due to depression prior to the marathon.

 Byers was also criticized for "Turbulence at The Times," a critical profile about former New York Times executive editor Jill Abramson, which quoted many anonymous staffers who said she was difficult to work with.
 Several commentators labeled Byers's piece as sexist.
 Abramson was let go from The New York Times the following year.

 In 2017, Sean Hannity and Juan Williams challenged portions of a Byers CNN report.
 Byers reported that three sources stated an on-air dispute between the two led to Hannity aiming a gun at Williams off air.
 Byers reported that it was just Hannity "showing off" but was disturbing to Williams and others present.
 Fox News investigated and "found that no one was put in any danger".
 Hannity later said the gun was not loaded and "Never pointed at anybody."
 Williams said the story was being sensationalized and that he did not feel he had been in harm's way.

 On November 21, 2017, Byers posted a tweet on his account implying that the recent sexual harassment scandals in media and entertainment were draining those industries of talent.
 The tweet was later deleted.